 \textbf{Abstractive Summarization (ABS):} Generate a multi-sentence summary of the source document by not just simply selecting important content, but also rephrasing it for succinctness and coherence.
 The ground truth is the full-length summary created after the annotators' edits.

-\textbf{Factuality Classification (FAC):} Predict whether a given summary sentence is factually correct and sufficiently supported by the information present in the source.
-We create labeled data by taking each summary sentence edited by an annotator and assigning \emph{non-factual} and \emph{factual} labels to their before and after versions, with the marked evidence as source context.
+\textbf{Factuality Classification (FAC):} Predict if a summary sentence is factually correct and sufficiently supported by the information present in the source.
+We create labeled data by assigning \emph{non-factual} and \emph{factual} labels to the before and after versions of each edited summary sentence, with the marked evidence as source context fed in the input.

 \textbf{Fixing Factuality (FIX):} Given a factually incorrect summary sentence, edit it to make it factually correct, with reference to the source text.
 We create annotations using pre-edited summary sentence and the marked evidence as the input, and the post-edited sentence as the target.